sgolebiewski-intel/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizing-latency/model-caching-overview.rst

 Advanced Examples
 ++++++++++++++++++++

-Not every device supports the network import/export capability.
-For those that don't, enabling caching has no effect.
+Enabling model caching has no effect when the specified device does not support import/export of models.
-To check in advance if a particular device supports model caching, your application can use the following code:
+To check in advance if a particular device supports model caching, use the following code in your application:

 .. tab-set::